6 Ways You Can Find Investments for Your Startup

 The amounts invested are not small.
 Typically, they start in the thousands.
-Sometimes, the rewards can also be much greater than an investment, but equity-based crowdfunding is also riskier because there is no guarantee on return.
-Companies don’t pay out dividends or interest in the initial days, and there are fewer legal protections.
-OurCrowd is one of the examples of an equity-based crowdfunding platform.
+Sometimes, the rewards can be much greater than an investment, but equity-based crowdfunding is riskier because there is no return guarantee.
+In addition, companies don’t pay out dividends or interest in the initial days, and there are fewer legal protections.
+OurCrowd is one example of an equity-based crowdfunding platform.

 5. Venture Capitalists (VCs)

-Venture capitalists are needed when a business is growing and perhaps heading into a riskier venture.
-Venture capitalists do not use their own money, but that of investors (additionally, they set up a fund used for others to buy shares in the company).
+Venture capitalists are needed when a business grows and perhaps is heading into a riskier venture.
+Venture capitalists do not use their own money but that of investors (additionally, they set up a fund used for others to buy shares in the company).

-Although venture capitalists can help a startup, they typically come into a business once it’s already been recognized.
-It has a solid and effective management team in place and has already proven to be successful.
+Although venture capitalists can help a startup, they typically come into a business once it’s already been recognizThis is because of it.
+It has a solid and effective management team in place and has already proven successful.

 6. Small Business Administration Loan